We’ll cover the most common ones here – plus a few important ones you might not think of.

 The children’s rate includes a contribution toward lodging for 8 nights, including a resort fee for the many resort amenities, most meals (at hotel prices), and the popular (some say absolutely essential) Youth Program.

-This year our Junior Summiteer Youth Program for children ages 2-17 will provide supervision and activities for kids during our class days so you can concentrate on participating in the event.
+This year our Junior Summiteer Youth Program, for children ages 10-17, will provide supervision and activities for kids during our class days, so you can concentrate on participating in the event.
+Children under the age of 10 will need a nanny/caretaker to participate in the Youth Program.

 While you’re in class, your kids can swim in the pool, head to the private Beach Club, and partake in lots of fun activities, all the time being supervised by trained adults who will be able to reach you if they need to.